Top 10 World Cup Runner-ups in History

 Being drawn in a group with Bosnia and Herzegovina, Iran, and Nigeria, three hard-thought victories sent Argentina to the quarter-finals of the tournament, where they beat Switzerland 1-0 in the extra time.
 Argentina had the majority of the possession during the game but they failed to break down a Switzerland side who were playing defensively.
 The Swiss men held the match goalless until two minutes before the end of extra time when Messi set up Di María to score the winner past Swiss goalkeeper Diego Benaglio.

-scored the only goal of their quarter-final draw against Belgium in the 8th -minutes through Higuaín before playing the Netherlands in the semi-final on 9 July, where there were no goals in the game, in either normal time or extra time.
+scored the only goal of their quarter-final draw against Belgium in the 8th minute through Higuaín before playing the Netherlands in the semi-final on 9 July, where there were no goals during the game.
 Argentina's first three penalty kicks by Messi, Ezequiel Garay, and Sergio Aguero were all scored.
 After two stunning saves by Romero, Maxi Rodriguez scored his penalty to give Argentina a 4–2 shoot-out win.
-Messi was the shining light for the runners up Argentina, having a hand in all but one of their goals in the group stage, and then laying on an assist for Angel di Maria in the Round of 16 game against Switzerland.
+Messi was the shining light for the runners-up Argentina, having a hand in all but one of their goals in the group stage, and then laying on an assist for Angel di Maria in the Round of 16 game against Switzerland.

 The final match of the tournament featured Germany against Argentina for a record third time after 1986 and 1990.
 Argentina utilized something between a 4-2-2-2 and a 4-3-3.
 With Sergio Romero in goal and a back four of Marcos Rojo, Ezequiel Garay, Martin Demichelis, and Pablo Zabaleta, Lucas Biglia and Javier Mascherano occupied the two central midfield positions, sitting relatively deep to protect the defense.
 Ahead of them were Ezequiel Lavezzi and Enzo Perez; with Lionel Messi roaming behind Gonzalo Higuain in the attack.
 Argentina’s 4-2-2-2 was frequently becoming a 4-3-3 on the attack, as Lavezzi moved over to the right and made good use of his pace against Howedes and Hummels, with Messi drifting over to accompany him, and Perez filling in to bolster the left of the Argentine midfield.